jdevfullstack-tutorials/imac-review/README.md

 the larger screen but iMac just nailed it.

 ## The Built-In Camera & Speaker
-The built-in speaker is an excellent one.
+The built-in speaker is an excellent one in terms of sound quality.
 It's also loud enough that you don't need an external speaker.

 For the built-in camera, compared to others, it's not that good.
 They added functionalities that sometimes make it to adjust automatically.
+Say, for example, your background is brighter than your in front of you, it will be really it will auto-adjust in such a way that your face is too dim.
+That's not good.
+You need extra lighting for your face.

 ## The Virtual Desktop (Spaces)
 The Virtual Desktop is another great built-in